sharadregoti/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/self-managed/linux-distributions/self-managed-deb.md

 2. Tyk Gateway
 3. Tyk Pump

-Please ensure that you have considered whether you will be using a blue-green or rolling update strategy and have consulted the [pre-upgrade checks]({{< ref "developer-support/upgrading-tyk/upgrade-prerequisites" >}}).
+Please ensure that you have considered whether you will be using a blue-green or rolling update strategy and have consulted the [pre-upgrade guidelines]({{< ref "developer-support/upgrading-tyk/upgrade-prerequisites" >}}).

 ## Operating System